Recycle Works – West

 - Batteries - Rechargeable batteries and intact, used automotive batteries are accepted.
 Alkaline batteries are not accepted.

 - Corrugated Cardboard and Mixed Paper / Fiber - Accepted items include corrugated cardboard and newspaper, magazines, junk mail, envelopes, colored paper, manila envelopes, white office paper, message slips, computer paper, cereal boxes, etc. Material may be mixed.
 Telephone books are accepted as well and may be mixed with other paper/fiber.
+Please note: Shredded paper will only be accepted if it is bulk packed in brown paper bags.
+Loose shredded paper and paper bundled in plastic bags will not be accepted.

 - Cartridges - Copier toner cartridges, computer printer ink jet cartridges, and fax cartridges are accepted.

 - Clothing and Textiles - Used socks, hats, shoes, belts, purses, backpacks, t-shirts, coats, jackets, clothing, draperies, towels, sheets, and bedspreads are accepted.
+Please launder materials before bringing them to the facility.

 - Cooking Oil - Cooking Oil must be secured in a non-returnable, lidded container.
 Liquid only, no grease or solid fats will be accepted.